vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

-You can also assign to slices (be careful when assigning to slices when the step is not `1`).
+You can also assign to slices.

 ::: {.cell .code}
 ```python